 Whilst we acknowledge the business from our greener outlook, we must also acknowledge that the work involved in maintaining these high standards means that our environmental approach genuinely determines the direction of the Company.

-Our Environmental Management System (EMS) calls for significant and continual investment in terms of time, money, enthusiasm and perhaps, most importantly, commitment to the underlying improvement of the environment around us.
+Our Integrated Management System calls for significant and continual investment in terms of time, money, enthusiasm and perhaps, most importantly, commitment to the underlying improvement of the environment around us.

-With this ethos, we have developed an Environmental Management System based on ISO 14001.
-We use this EMS to ensure compliance with relevant legislation so that our customers, regulatory bodies and the community have confidence in our ability to protect the environment.
-Our EMS falls into the following:
+With this ethos, we have developed an Integrated Management System based on the international standard ISO 14001.
+We use this standard to ensure compliance with relevant legislation so that our customers, regulatory bodies and the community have confidence in our ability to protect the environment.
+Our system falls into the following:

 - An Environmental Policy

-- The creation of a Register of Environmental Legislation to ensure that all our legal duties are met
+- The creation of a Legal Register to ensure that all our legal duties are met

-- Development of an audit plan to maintain the EMS and identify areas for improvement
+- Development of an audit plan to maintain the system and identify areas for improvement

-- Environment Management review meetings to analyse performance and establish new objectives
+- Management review meetings to analyse performance and establish new objectives

 Impacting the Environment